 Board and Board Committees

-The Board has not yet approved its Charter.
+The Board has approved its Charter.

 The Board’s main role is to maintain a high standard of governance so as to protect and enhance shareholders’ value.
 It sets the overall strategy for the Group, oversees executive management and ensures that good corporate governance policies and practices are developed within the Group.
 The Board acts in good faith, with due diligence and care, and in the best interests of the Company and its shareholders.
 It is responsible for leading and controlling the company and meeting all legal and regulatory requirements.

 To assist the Board in the discharge of its duties, two Board committees were established with charters approved by the Board and reviewed as and when required, which clearly define their terms of reference, composition and functionality.

 Audit & Risk Committee